 Smoking involves heating the substance to a high temperature.
 The objective is to collect the cannabinoids, such as THC and CBD.
 The smoke containing the cannabinoids is then inhaled directly for immediate medicinal effects.

 Vaping is another method of inhaling cannabinoids through the lungs.
-But, it occurs at a much lower temperature than smoking.
-When you vape, active ingredients of marijuana are released in the form of vapors.
+But it occurs at a much lower temperature than smoking.
+When you vape, the active ingredients of marijuana are released in the form of vapors.

-The only difference between smoking and vaping is the method of release of cannabinoids.
-In vaping, cannabis is heated to a low temperature, thus it’s less likely to cause lung damage.
+The only difference between smoking and vaping is the method of releasing cannabinoids.
+In vaping, cannabis is heated to a low temperature, so it’s less likely to cause lung damage.
 So, the risks associated with inhaling cannabis are due to combustion.